Ir al contenido principal

 According to Tambini, vaginal thrush can be caused by various factors such as:

-• Hormonal shifts - pregnancy, menopause, or oral contraceptive use can disrupt the vaginal microbiome.
+• Hormonal shifts - pregnancy, menopause, or oral contraceptive use can disrupt your vaginal microbiome.

 • Antibiotic use - broad-spectrum antibiotics can kill good bacteria, making it easier for yeast to overgrow.

-• Weakened immune system - conditions like diabetes or certain medicines like steroids increase your chance of developing thrush.
+• Weakened immune system - conditions such as diabetes or certain medicines such as steroids increase your chance of developing thrush.

 • Lifestyle factors - wearing tight, synthetic clothing or a high-sugar diet can create an environment promoting yeast growth.